Lovegiver/ReactivePipeline/src/README.md.md

 ### Notifier / StateNotifier

 You theoretically will not have to handle the `Notifier` (interface) and the `StateNotifier` (implementation) in charge of notifying the `DataStreamer` of any change in any `Monitorable`'s inner state.
-We here use a *Visitor*'s pattern to delegate the action of notifying to an independent object knowing the DataStreamer and the Pipeline it is reporting about.
+We here use a *Visitor*'s pattern to delegate the action of notifying to an independent object knowing the `DataStreamer` and the `Pipeline` it is reporting about.

+### Monitorable / Monitor

+The Monitor is a class holding the inner state of any Monitorable object.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3NzIyMTAzNywtNzA0OTYwODAwLC0zNj
-IzMDUxNzQsMTU2Njk2MTc1OCwtMjQ4ODgwNCwxODk3MTg2MjUz
-LDQ0NDY2MzU2NCwtMTQyNzkxNzg4NCwxODAwMTkzODIxLDE1MD
-M2MzczMzQsMjczMTg3ODA5LC0yNzM3NTcwNDYsLTk5NzUwNTUs
-OTA2NTgzNTgzLC0yMDgwNDQzMjE2LDcxNDI0NTEwMSwyMDE1MD
-EzNjk0LDU1NDczMDU4NywxMDQ5MDY2MzM0LC01NDg2MjIzNzVd
-fQ==
+eyJoaXN0b3J5IjpbLTE2MDM2MTM3ODgsLTcwNDk2MDgwMCwtMz
+YyMzA1MTc0LDE1NjY5NjE3NTgsLTI0ODg4MDQsMTg5NzE4NjI1
+Myw0NDQ2NjM1NjQsLTE0Mjc5MTc4ODQsMTgwMDE5MzgyMSwxNT
+AzNjM3MzM0LDI3MzE4NzgwOSwtMjczNzU3MDQ2LC05OTc1MDU1
+LDkwNjU4MzU4MywtMjA4MDQ0MzIxNiw3MTQyNDUxMDEsMjAxNT
+AxMzY5NCw1NTQ3MzA1ODcsMTA0OTA2NjMzNCwtNTQ4NjIyMzc1
+XX0=
 -->